gladcolor/LLM-Geo/README.md

 # How to use
 - Download all files, put your question to the `TASK` variable in LLM-Geo4.ipynb.
 - Set the `task_name` in the notebook.
 Space is not allowed.
-LLM-Geo will create the fold using the `task_name' to save results.
+LLM-Geo will create the fold using the `task_name` to save results.
 - Run all cells.
 - LLM-Geo will use the backed LLM (GPT-4 now) to review and debug the generated program.
 GPT-4's debugging ability is still weak.
 The default maximum attempt count is set to 10, modify this value is needed.
 - Note that solution based on graph, code review, and debug will cost a lot of tokens.
 We provide a Jupyter notebook [(Direct_request_LLM.ipynb)](https://github.com/gladcolor/LLM-Geo/blob/master/Direct_request_LLM.ipynb) to directly request solutions from LLM.
 This is a much more quick way to get solutions for simple tasks/questions, but its robustness may slightly lower.